iprakom/kulgram-git/README.md

-## Selamat datang di Halaman GitHub
+## Selamat datang di Halaman GitHub IPrakom

+Media belajar untuk praktik penggunaan **git** pada github.

+## How To Use GitHub Formatter and GitHub Editor

 You can use the [editor on GitHub](https://github.com/iprakom/kulgram-git/edit/master/README.md) to maintain and preview the content for your website in Markdown files.